 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.

 The below expert witness bios represent a small fraction of those Computer Linguistics experts known by Cahn Litigation Services.
-These bios are provided to give attorneys a sense of the Computer Linguistics landscape.
+These bios are provided to give lawyers a sense of the Computer Linguistics landscape.

 This expert is a Professor and Chair of Computer Science and Director of the Master of Data Science Program an Institute of Technology.
 This expert received a B.Sc. in Applied Mathematics and a Ph.D. in Computer Science.
 This expert’s research focuses on semantic machine learning, mainly on developing computational methods for style-based analysis of natural language.
 This expert’s work explores applications to intelligence analysis, forensic linguistics, biomedical informatics, and humanities scholarship.
 This expert’s recent research projects include extracting structured representations of opinions from text, authorship profiling of anonymous texts, and evidence-based analysis of the medical literature, from large amounts of textual data.
 This expert has published over 100 scientific articles on machine learning and computational linguistics.